-Jesus said, “I have set you an example that you should do as I have done for you" (v.
-15).
+Jesus said, “I have set you an example that you should do as I have done for you” (verse 15).
 We must ask, then, just what did Jesus do?

 Symbol of service

-I am not saying that it is wrong for Christians to wash one another’s feet.
+It is not wrong for Christians to wash one another’s feet.
 But we do not turn the figure of speech into a literal requirement.